 5. Exercise properly for you and your baby.

-Exercising is one good way to help keep a pregnant woman fit, as well as her baby.
+Exercising is another good way to help keep a pregnant woman fit, as well as her baby.
 One of the important forms of exercise that can be done during pregnancy includes those that help improve the muscles’ endurance.
 Stretching can help a lot, too.
 But all of these activities should be done with precaution and after consulting with your doctor.
-Read [Pregnant Women Can Exercise]
+[Read: Reasons why pregnant women can and should exercise]